 So what is this site actually called?¶

-"にちゃんねる" is how it is widely known. "にちゃん" is also its shorter name.
-Despite this, the site was renamed to 5channel due to some some circumstances.
-Despite this, people still refer to the site as にちゃんねる.
-It is often written as 2ch, or ２ちゃんねる, or ２ちゃん.
-However, there is a different site, known as Futaba Channel, that is known as 2chan, that is not related to 2channel.
+"にちゃんねる" is how it was widely known.
+The site was renamed to 5channel (ごちゃんねる) due to some some circumstances.
+Many users still refer to the site with its old name, however to reduce confusion, I'll just refer to it as 5ch.
+However, there is a different site, known as Futaba Channel, that is known as 2chan, that is not related to 2channel/5channel.
 Very confusing.

 What!
 What part of the site design is awful, you say?

 Well first, that screenshot is actually taken with an ad-blocker enabled.
 The site without an ad-blocker has too many ads to be a pleasant experience.